freddyb/homepage/content/pages/01-index.md

 Hi,

-my name is Frederik Braun and I currently work as a Senior Security Engineer at Mozilla.
+my name is <strong class="noboldstrong">Frederik Braun</strong> and I currently work as a Senior Security Engineer at Mozilla.
 This blog's content is heavily influenced by my work in security, but it is a personal blog and opinions do not reflect anyone else's than mine.